larryhan320/larryhan320.github.io/index.md

 Sexually Transmitted Infections (2014).
 Wei C, Muessig KE, Bien C, Yang L, Meng R, **Han L,** Yang M, Tucker JD.

+## Service

+**Harvard Department of Biostatistics Diversity, Inclusion, and Equity Committee**.
+PhD Student Representative (2020-).

+**Harvard Department of Biostatistics Mental Health Working Group**.
+Lead for promotion of department community at a distance (2020-).

+**University of North Carolina -- Carolina Collective**.
+Organizing committee for safe and effective re-opening of campus during the COVID-19 era (2020-).

+## Teaching

+**BST 222: Basics of Statistical Inference**.
+Teaching Fellow: Fall 2019, 2020.
+An introductory course on probability theory and mathematical statistics for masters students in biostatistics and doctoral students in other departments.

+**BST 214/238: Advanced Topics in Clinical Trials**.
+Teaching Fellow: Spring 2020, 2021.
+A doctoral course for biostatistics students on advanced topics in the design, analysis, and interpretation of clinical trials, including study design; choice of endpoints; interim analyses and group sequential methods; subgroup analyses; and meta-analyses.